-- In August 2020, the average number of beds occupied per day due to delayed discharges was 1,043.
-This is an increase of 14% compared to July 2020 when the daily average was 915, but lower than the monthly average prior to COVID-19 measures being put in place.
+- In August 2021, the average number of beds occupied per day due to delayed discharges was 1,489.
+This is an increase of 9% compared to July 2021 when the daily average was 1,367.

-- Of those delayed at the August 2020 census point, 826 were delayed more than three days with health and social care reasons accounting for 522 delays (63%), complex needs accounting for 265 delays (32%) and patient and family-related reasons for 39 delays (5%).
+- Of those delayed at the August 2021 census point, 1,179 people were delayed more than three days, with health and social care reasons accounting for 780 delays (66%), complex needs accounting for 360 delays (31%) and patient and family-related reasons for 39 delays (3%).

 Timely discharge from hospital is an important indicator of quality and is a marker for person-centred, effective, integrated and harm-free care.
 A delayed discharge occurs when a hospital patient who is clinically ready for discharge from inpatient hospital care continues to occupy a hospital bed beyond the date they are ready for discharge.

 The average number of beds occupied per day is calculated by dividing the total monthly number of delayed discharge bed days by the number of days in the calendar month.
 PHS considers this daily average a better statistic for comparing month on month differences as the number of days in a month varies.
 The percentage change is based on rounded figures.